sympy/sympy/doc/src/modules/physics/mechanics/masses.rst

    >>> Force(Po, N.x)
    (Po, N.x)

-The location of a torque on the other hand is a frame.
+The location of a torque, on the other hand, is a frame.

    >>> from sympy.physics.mechanics import Torque
    >>> Torque(N, 2 * N.x)